andreacfromtheapp/chuck-nvim/README.md

 ### ChuckStatus

-Prints current `time` and active `shreds` status.
+Prints current `time` and active `shreds` status in the ChucK VM.

-> [!TIP]
-> To get the number of a shred to replace or remove, use `ChuckStatus`.

 ### ChuckTime

-Prints the ChucK VM's full time information.
+Prints the ChucK VM's full time information in the ChucK VM.

-> [!NOTE]
-> The time information is printed in the ChucK VM itself.

 ### ChuckAddShred

-Adds the active buffer to the ChucK VM, as an active shred.
+Adds the current buffer to the ChucK VM, as an active shred.

 > [!WARNING]
 > Unnamed buffers and unsaved changes won't be sent to ChucK.